abeldebeer/chefling-di-java/README.md

 If the `Factory` returns null or something that is not an instance of the expected type, an exception will be thrown.

+### Clean up: dispose container

+It is important to clean up your object references at the end of your application (segment) to avoid memory leaks.
+Use `CheflingContainer#disposeContainer()` to remove all mappings, created instances and other references.
+Please note that after this call, the container will be in an unusable state, so you should re-create it.

 ### Lifecycle

 The [`CheflingLifecycle` interface](src/main/java/com/cookingfox/chefling/api/CheflingLifecycle.java)